Music & Arts Ministry

 Vaughn often begins our virtual worship services by playing a medley he has created of the hymn tunes in the service.
 Here is “Spirit Hymn Medley."

 Vaughn and his spouse, Eric Bronner, sing “Joy to the World” in our virtual Christmas Eve service.
 The duet was arranged by Vaughn, who also recorded the accompaniment track.

 From our St. Valentine’s Day Service, Vaughn sings “Put a Little Love in Your Heart” to a keyboard track he has recorded.

 The Arts in Our Sunday Services

+Amicable Church believes that the arts are an important vehicle for exploring and expressing the emotional and spiritual side of the human experience.
+Vaughn Bryner, brings a number of arts into both our Sunday services.
 In addition to traditional hymns, choir anthems, and organ pieces, a service at Amicable might include a folk, pop, R&B, rock, or jazz song or even a musical theatre piece that speaks to a topic or social justice theme that is being highlighted in the service.
 At times pieces of poetry, drama, musical drama or dance might also be included.

 Children and teens regularly participate in our Sunday services.
 Our teens are occasionally in charge of a Sunday service, in which they are encouraged to voice how they see a particular issue in their lives, their church and their community.
 They have created musical drama scenes, poetry slams, and multimedia presentations as a part of these services.
-The church has seen many children and youth empowered by the arts, having grown in self-esteem and confidence in working with and in front of groups.
-A number of parents and grandparents of these kids have reported how life-changing these experiences have been.
+Adults like to get in on the act too, and have participated in drama or musical drama scenes with messages about spouse abuse, racism in the judicial system, homophobia, and the emotional toll of war, to name a few!

 Concerts and Community Arts Events